 Clients can take a few steps to make switching to a new therapist as painless as possible.

-Learn from the experience.
+- Learn from the experience.
 Chances are, the individual comes out of the experience with a better idea of what they’re looking for from a therapist.
 As they’re looking for a new therapist, gathering recommendations and reading client reviews, this insight comes in handy.

 Making the decision to pursue therapy can be hard, and it can be particularly discouraging when a therapist isn’t a good fit.
-Recognizing when to switch therapists and knowing how to make the transition as smooth as possible can help individuals grow on their journey towards mental health.
+Recognizing when to switch therapists and knowing how to make the transition as smooth as possible can help individuals grow on their journey toward mental health.